WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 This tab contains several expandable lists of items for your review, with more information about each item.

-For example, suppose you need to view which PHP version your site is running, host server information, WordPress version, and data or information about your database.
+For example, suppose you need to view which PHP version your site is running.
+You also want to know the host server information, WordPress version, and data or information about your database.
 In that case, you can view this information and more in the Site Health Info tab.

-Use the Copy Site Info to Clipboard button to email or send site health information to your developer or someone else.
+Use the Copy Site Info to Clipboard button.
+You can email or send site health information to your developer or someone else.

 Site Health Info Clipboard and expandable list views